-Our corruption risk assessment of 18 resource-rich countries revealed that a lack of due diligence on licence applicants and inadequate government mechanisms to prevent, detect and manage conflicts of interest in the licensing authority were a major source of corruption risk.
+Our corruption risk assessment of more than 20 resource-rich countries revealed that a lack of due diligence on licence applicants and inadequate government mechanisms to prevent, detect and manage conflicts of interest in the licensing authority were a major source of corruption risk.

 Despite making some progress on beneficial ownership transparency, most countries fall far short of leading practice for integrity screening of mining companies, putting people, the environment and the economy in jeopardy.